pedrohyvo/save-humanity/README.md

 **How naive approach works:**
 - n = size of "p" string;
   m= size of "v" string;
-- Iterate on a string p, after iterates on a substring of p and verifies if the match between them.
+- Iterate on a string "p", after iterates on a substring of "p" and verifies if the match between them.

-Finally, I have to suggest two improvements to be implemented:
+Finally, I have to suggest two improvements:

-- Choose a language that has a faster performance than Java;
+- Choose a language that have a faster performance than Java;
-- Use the KMP algorithm, because it has the complexity O(n) and that is more efficient;
+- Use the KMP algorithm, because it has complexity O(n) and that is more efficient;